AishatAdewoyin/EduSphere/README.md

 ## Acknowledgments

+- Special thanks to:
+-
+- Blessing Udeji
+- and Chibuike Nwafor
-- Special thanks to Blessing Udeji for her contributions to this project.
+- for there contributions to this project.